Why You Can’t Stop Overthinking, Even When Life Feels Fine

 Overthinking rarely exists alone.
 It is often linked with:

-• perfectionism (fear of getting it wrong)
+• Perfectionism (fear of getting things wrong)

-• people pleasing (fear of relational consequence)
+• People pleasing (fear of relational consequences)

 Why You Can’t Just “Stop Overthinking” (and Why Advice Often Fails)